Stuffed bell peppers with quinoa tabbouleh and tahini-yogurt dressing

 Char the bell peppers

 On the stovetop directly over a flame, or on a sheet pan under the broiler, roast the bell peppers, turning frequently, until blistered and charred all over, 5 to 7 minutes.
 Transfer to a cutting board to cool slightly.
-Scrape off the charred skin; cut the bell peppers in half lengthwise and remove the ribs and seeds.
+Scrape off the charred skin; cut the peppers in half lengthwise and remove the ribs and seeds.
 Season lightly with salt and pepper.
-While the peppers are roasting and cooling, start preparing the remaining ingredients.

 3

-Prep the remaining ingredients
+Prep the remaining ingredients; make the dressing

 • In a medium bowl, using the bottom of a bowl or cup, lightly smash the peas.